-Cloudflare and WordPress Cerber
+Cloudflare and WP Cerber

-How to make them play nice together
+How to make them play nice together on your WordPress

 - Check My site is behind a reverse proxy in the main WP Cerber plugin settings.